rkulla/vimogen/README.md

 Vimogen is a small utility that installs, updates or removes <a href="http://www.vim.org/">Vim</a> plugins.
-It can also help you keep plugins synchronized across multiple vim installations.
+It can also keep your plugins synchronized across multiple Vim installs.

 It requires no configuration, just a text file with a list of git repositories to the plugins you use.
 Vimogen uses <a href="https://github.com/tpope/vim-pathogen/">Pathogen</a> which lets you store all of your plugins in one place, as Git checkouts.